-Advanced Analytics Proof Of Concept
+Data Science Proof Of Concept

 We are convinced Analytics can be accessible for companies of all size, doesnt require a big investment and will bring added-value.

-This allows the organization to learn and to grasp the value that Advanced Analytics can bring.
+Our belief is that it's important to go step-by-step and to start with a simple use-case showing tangible results (i.e., a proof of concept).
+This allows the organization to learn and to grasp the value that Data Science can bring.
 As the organization gains confidence, the organization can proceed in making a choice in technology, mature in smartness, running more use-cases.
 Along this full learning and implementation cycle, element61 can help.

+A Proof Of Concept is an opportunity as an organisation to test and learn.
+The objective of the Advanced Analytics Proof Of Concept to provide the customer with a working application as well as to create a common internal understanding of key concepts & technologies.
 The application (or use-case) is chosen together with the customer and should be in line with strategic pain-points and opportunities (e.g., stock inventory forecast to tackle the increasing cost of depreciations, cross-sell tool to support marketing team with in a rising churn rate, demand forecasting to support finance to improve budget planning, etc.); the Proof Of Concept (POC) project starts when the use-case is set.

-As a first step, we need to have a clear view on the objective of the use-case and the business-processes in which it’s embedded: after all, an Analytical use-case stands (or falls) with a solid business process: a churn prediction tool needs a solid marketing-reactivation process to bring value, a predictive maintenance tool is tight by the delivery lead-times of spare-parts, etc. Through interviews with the key business users, we will gain a clear idea of your business requirements.
+As a first step, we need to have a clear view on the objective of the use-case and the business-processes in which its embedded: after all, an Analytical use-case stands (or falls) with a solid business process: a churn prediction tool needs a solid marketing-reactivation process to bring value, a predictive maintenance tool is tight by the delivery lead-times of spare-parts, etc. Through interviews with the key business users, we will gain a clear idea of your business requirements.

 In parallel, we will assess data availability and data quality surrounding the use-case.
 Together with the business requirements, this exercise will permit us to translate the use-case into a detailed POC solution description; this document serves as the bible towards building the actual solution and is approved by the customer prior to progressing in the next phase.

-element61 has expertise in each of the leading software technologies – including IBM, SAP and Microsoft – as well as the mainstream statistical languages and tools such as R, Python, SAS, Microsoft Cloud Machine learning, SAP Predictive Analytics Modeler, etcetera.
+Next, the POC solution is analytically build within a software environment chosen together with the customer. element61 has expertise in each of the leading software technologies including IBM, SAP and Microsoft as well as the mainstream statistical languages and tools such as R, Python, Spark or drag-and-drop tools such as Dataiku.

 Finally, we will test the model and solution in the day-to-day environment and work with the business teams to assess relevance, user-friendliness and performance.
 Even a prototype needs to make sense for end-users and be intuitive to use.
 The impact-assessment of the Proof Of Concept aims to be tangible and measurable and we will present the outcomes and impact to management.
 In this phase, we will also write some modelling documentation, train the internal team and outline the envisioned next steps.

 A Proof Of Concept does not have the ambition to build a full solution immediately: i.e., via a Proof Of Concept we will deliver a working prototype through which we can measure the impact of recommendations and get familiar with the technology and concepts.
-This enables the customer to make a qualified decision on the future potential of advanced analytics and the meaning it can have across the organization.
+This enables the customer to make a qualified decision on the future potential of AI and the meaning it can have across the organization.

 Typically, the result is (1) a working prototype delivered through a set of login-credentials and/or secured files; (2) a word document with modelling and tool documentation and (3) a PowerPoint presentation with a summary view on the project, the impact achieved and next step recommendations.